nuclearhosting/nh-knowledge-base/docs/websites.md

 Unfortunately, many shared hosting companies do not address this risk.
 But for us, safety comes first.

 On the other side, the absence of caching servers support we have fast SSD/NVMe disks on all our servers.
 We are also able to connect for you a special RAM-Disk which is a dedicated piece of RAM memory connected as a regular directory (dedicated for you) where you can place your cache files.
 The advantage of this solution is that it's very similar to memcached or redis server where cached data are placed into RAM.

+## WAF - Web Application Firewall

+### What is WAF

+### Known issues of incompatibilities of WAF

+Some application causing False Positive results from the WAF and those kind of requests are blocked.
+For those applications is not possible to fix the rules which are causing False positive cases.
+The only solution is to turn off those rules particulary or turn off WAF for whole application (**not recommended!**).
+To investigate those cases contact our Support team and with co-operation we decide what is the best solution of your particular situation.

+Bellow you can find well-known False positive WAF cases which we can solve easily by disabling particular WAF rules for your website.
+To do that, please contact our Support team.

+**Well-known False positive WAF issues:**
+  - Divi Builder for Wordpress